About Me

 book cover

 My first book, Underwriters of the United States: How Insurance Shaped the American Founding, was published by the Omohundro Institute of Early American History and Culture in 2021.
 It explains how the transnational system of marine insurance, by governing the behavior of American merchants, influenced the establishment and early development of the American republic.
+You can download the book's prologue and introduction here.

-As of 2021, I am a series editor for American Beginnings, 1500-1900, at the University of Chicago Press.
+I am a series editor for American Beginnings, 1500-1900, at the University of Chicago Press.

 I am a co-organizer of the Columbia University Seminar on Early American History and Culture.